-Grant Thornton Cyprus adopted the LEAP methodology in later 2020 in a number of its larger clients.
-By the end of 2021 the firm will have fully sunsetted the old HORIZON methodology and only LEAP methodology will be utilized.
+Grant Thornton Cyprus adopted the LEAP methodology in later 2020 in a number of its larger clients and by the end of 2021 the Firm adopted LEAP in a large amount of its engagements.
+Following guidance from Grant Thornton International the old HORIZON methodology will fully sunset for periods beginning on or after 15 December 2021 and only LEAP methodology will be utilised thereafter.

 Among other benefits, revised methodology: